JoeyBarrientes/AppProgProject/README.md

 # Clone the repository:
 - git clone https://github.com/[Name]/ApplicationProg-Error404-TimelyCalendar.git
+- Or clone through the Code option at the top of the screen.
 - Open the project in Android Studio.
 - Sync Gradle and resolve dependencies.
 - Connect an emulator or device.